nebucoders/MuseBot/README.md

 # MuseBot AI

-**Team Nebucoders** — a bot made for WRO Future Innovators, a line-following museum guide robot built for the WRO Future Innovators 2026 season ("Robots Meet Culture").
+**Team Nebucoders** — a bot made for WRO Future Innovators, a museum guide robot built for the WRO Future Innovators 2026 season ("Robots Meet Culture").
 It follows a taped line between exhibit booths, stops at each one, explains the artifact out loud, and answers visitor questions — getting more informative at each booth over the course of